LowLevelDaniel/COIL/GLOSSARY.md

-# COIL Terminology Glossary
+# COIL Terminology Glossary (Version 1.0.0)

-This glossary clarifies key terminology used in the COIL ecosystem to ensure consistent understanding among contributors.
+This glossary clarifies key terminology used in the COIL ecosystem to ensure consistent understanding among contributors and implementers.

+**IMPORTANT NOTE:** This glossary is part of the COIL specification documentation.
+It describes concepts that would be implemented in actual COIL tools, but this repository contains only documentation, not implementation code.

 ## Core Concepts and Components